 Gendai CO-OP is an institutional audit and cultural consultancy, encouraging institutions to set their own goals to improve racial equity throughout staff and board.
 Upon completion of the program, Gendai will award a Certificate of Cooperation contingent on the host institution's commitment to continuing to work together.
 This certification requires renewal and will expire without institutional progress.

-Gendai CO-OP is a touring curatorial project that is currently seeking host institutions.
+Gendai CO-OP is a touring curatorial project.
 Get in touch for more information or for the application package.

 gendaiclub [at] gmail [dot] [com]